rcrager/CyberUtil/README.md

-# SysAdmin-Util
+# Cybersecurity Utilities

-Scripts useful in my SysAdmin days.
+- some scripts to help parse windows logs

-I've also included scripts to help parse Windows logs and do some cyber stuff.
+- some scripts to monitor IOCs

-## Permissions
+- other scripts useful in SysAdmin work

-- most of these require you to run them as NT Authority System/Root because of Active Directory/LDAP Permissions
+## most of the cyber ones only need user privileges, but sysadmin usually needs root